 In 2011, Arya joined another Indie Rock outfit from Iran, called Matchcuts.
 Matchcuts had a short-lived career as well, playing shows around Istanbul and releasing one EP before dissolving due to financial issues.
 Arya was then brought on to Istanbul-based American/Turkish Reggae band the Iteful Ites, as lead guitar player, and founded IDDQD, a collaborative musical project focusing on one-time online collaborations with musicians in Iran and the rest of the world.
 IDDQD released music exclusively as singles in the first 5 years, with Arya focusing most of his time on his studies and other bands.
 During this time, Arya also found his new passion, music production, and began work as an assistant recording engineer at Fanus Studio in Istanbul.

 The Yellow Dogs and The Free Keys moved to the US and sought refugee status, eventually settling down in Brooklyn, New York.
 The Free Keys played a handful of shows before becoming inactive, due to conflicts with Ali Akbar, and Arash joined the Yellow Dogs as drummer when Sina Khorrami, Founding drummer of The Yellow Dogs, moved to Canada.
 The Yellow Dogs released their first full-length album in 2012 and continued to tour in mainland US until November 11th, 2013, when a tragic shooting took the lives of Arash, his brother and founding Yellow Dogs member Soroush, and fellow musician Ali Eskandarian.
 Ali Akbar, disgruntled by the conflicts within the Free Keys, suffered a mental breakdown, which eventually led him to sneak a rifle to the Brooklyn apartment where members of The Free Keys and Yellow Dogs lived, shooting and killing Arash, Soroush, and Ali, wounding another roommate, before turning the gun on himself on the rooftop of the building.
-The remaining members ran a series of fundraisers to help cover the costs of moving the bodies of the deceased back to Iran, their final resting place.
+The remaining members ran a series of fundraisers to help cover the costs of moving the bodies of the deceased back to Iran.

 Back in Turkey, Arya mourned the death of his friends.
 The events left him shocked, devastated, and unsure of his future, which he always saw as eventually moving to New York to resume making music with the Free Keys.
 It was during this time that he began to reevaluate his career prospects, focusing on production and taking a short break from making music.
-During this time, he assisted a number of local bands with recording and producing records, and travelled to Kurdistan with Filmmaker Metin Cetin as field recordist, documenting the musical stylings of the Kurdish culture.
-The Turkish government banned the film, halting all funds, and eventually led to the cancellation of the project.
+During this time, he assisted a number of local bands with recording and producing records, and travelled to Kurdistan with Filmmaker Metin Çetin as field recordist, documenting the musical stylings of the Kurdish culture.
+The Turkish government banned the film, halting all funds, which eventually led to the cancellation of the project.

 Arya was also the founding member of 'Rubber Walrus' an Indie Rock band with American singer/songwriter Lewis King, Belgian Drummer Gijs Witdouck, and Turkish Bass Player Goktug Candan.
 Founded in 2014, Rubber Walrus went through various line-up changes during its 3-year life, as Gijs and Goktug moved to Europe, and replaced with Temmuz Gurbuz and Ceren Bettemir on Drums and Bass respectively.
 In 2015, Rubber Walrus successfully crowdfunded a series of live performances in Europe, culminating in a main stage performance at Boomtown Festival in Ghent, Belgium.
 Rubber Walrus entered an indefinite hiatus when Lewis moved back to the US following years of political unrest and a rise of authoritarianism in Turkey, which came to a head in a 2016 coup attempt.